Same-sex marriage in Colombia: Statistics and notable weddings

+Religious performance

+The Catholic Church, the largest Christian denomination in Colombia, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+The Church has been strongly opposed to the legalization of same-sex marriage in Colombia.
+In 2009, the Archdiocese of Bogotá called same-sex unions "unacceptable" and criticized a Constitutional Court ruling recognizing the property rights of same-sex couples.
+In June 2013, the Metropolitan Archbishop of Bogotá, Rubén Salazar Gómez, argued that same-sex couples could not marry as the right to marriage is "based on fundamental laws of nature": "What is it that is being denied to the homosexual community?
+What is denied is something that doesn't belong to them, something they have no right to, because marriage and family are based on fundamental laws of nature."
+Salazar called on civil officiants to conscientiously object to performing same-sex marriages as these "contradict the will of the creator", and further incorrectly argued that the legalization of same-sex unions violated the Constitution of Colombia.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.

+Some smaller religious denominations support and solemnize same-sex marriages, including the Old Catholic Churches of Colombia.
+In May 2009, a same-sex couple was married in an Old Catholic church in Bogotá.
+The Church had previously also married a same-sex couple in Medellín.

 Public opinion

 A poll conducted between December 2009 and January 2010 in Bogotá showed that 63% of the city's population was in favor of legalizing same-sex marriage, while 36% was against it.
 The poll showed that women and people with a higher education level were more likely to support same-sex marriage.

 A nationwide Ipsos poll conducted in November 2012 found that 28% of Colombians supported same-sex marriage, while 66% opposed it and 6% did not respond.
-According to a Pew Research Center survey conducted between 28 November 2013 and 4 March 2014, 28% of Colombians supported same-sex marriage, while 64% were opposed.
-A Gallup poll conducted in July 2016 showed that 40% of Colombians supported same-sex marriage, while 57% were opposed.
+According to a Pew Research Center survey conducted between 28 November 2013 and 4 March 2014, 28% of Colombians supported same-sex marriage, whereas 64% were opposed.
+Additionally, a Gallup poll conducted in July 2016 showed that 40% of Colombians supported same-sex marriage, while 57% were opposed.
 The 2017 AmericasBarometer showed that 34% of Colombians supported same-sex marriage, while a 2018 Gallup poll found that support for same-sex marriage had increased to 46%, with 52% of Colombians opposed.

 In October 2019, an Invamer poll showed that support for same-sex marriage had, for the first time ever, reached 50%, with 47% opposing.
 36% of respondents supported adoption by same-sex couples, while 62% opposed.
 A 2023 Ipsos poll showed that 49% of Colombians supported same-sex marriage, while 21% supported civil unions or other types of partnerships but not marriage, 18% were undecided and 12% were opposed to all recognition for same-sex couples.